micmejia/bible-dump/NKJV/Genesis/Gen 50.md

 And Joseph said to his brethren, "I am dying; but God will surely visit you, and bring you out of this land to the land of which He swore to Abraham, to Isaac, and to Jacob."

 ###### 25
-Then Joseph took an oath from the children of Israel, saying, "God will surely [^e]visit you, and you shall carry up my bones from here."
+Then Joseph took an oath from the children of Israel, saying, "God will surely visit you, and you shall carry up my bones from here."

 ###### 26
 So Joseph died, _being_ one hundred and ten years old; and they embalmed him, and he was put in a coffin in Egypt.